- The federal system divides power, maintaining the ultimate power in WE THE PEOPLE'S own hands.

 6.)
 See E.Vieira, Jr., The Sward and Sovereignty: The Constitutional Principles of “the Militia of the several States” (Front Royal, Virginia: CD-ROM edition, 2012), at 1307-1309.

-- Revitalization of the Militia is the one and only truly effective way to guarantee and practice the rights secured in principle by the Second Amendment—something the ‘individual’ right to keep and bear arms can never, has never, and will never achieve.
+- Revitalization of the Militia is the one and only way to to guarantee and practice the rights in the Second Amendment.

 Notwithstanding that Congress has enacted no new statutes that “provide for calling” forth the Militia to execute the laws of the Union”, or that “provide for organizing, arming, and disciplining, the Militia” for that purpose, according to constitutional standards (footnote 1)—notwithstanding that officials in the several States have done next to nothing to provide for “well regulated Militia” within the range of restrictions, either, but instead have gone along with Congress and consigned average Americans otherwise eligible for the Militia to the unconstitutional “unorganized militia” (footnote 2)—and notwithstanding that in many instances both Congress and many of the State’s legislatures have rendered revitalization of the Militia onerous in practice, by imposing numerous varieties of “gun-control” when average citizens—WE THE PEOPLE cannot take upon themselves the authority of Congress or any of their states legislatures to enact the necessary statutes on their own recognizance.
 Are the people therefore compelled to proceed only extra–legally in order to act effectively?
 Not at all.